DJI Osmo Pocket 3 vs C400 3-in-1: Which Action Camera is for ii?

 • Cons

-• No Mechanical Gimbal Uses electronic stabilization (6-axis gyroscope with SteadyMotion V1.0).
-While it works well, it doesn't reach the smoothness level of DJI's gimbal.
+• No mechanical gimbal Uses electronic stabilization (6-axis gyroscope with SteadyMotion V1.0).
+Although it works well, it does not reach the level of smoothness of the DJI gimbal.

-• Smaller Sensor 1/2.8-inch CMOS sensor with f/2.0 aperture.
-Image quality is good for the price, but doesn't compete with the Pocket 3, especially in low light.
+• Smaller sensor 1/2.8-inch CMOS sensor with f/2.0 aperture.
+Image quality is good for its price, but it doesn't compete with the Pocket 3, especially in low light.

-• No External Microphone Input You're limited to the internal microphone, which has limited range.
+• No external microphone input You are limited to the internal microphone, which has limited range.
 Not ideal if you need professional audio.

-• Longer Startup Time Since it needs to boot both the handle and camera and establish the connection between them, startup time is noticeably slower than the Pocket 3.
+• Longer boot time Since you need to start both the handle and the camera and establish the connection between the two, the boot time is noticeably slower than the Pocket 3.

 Choose the DJI Osmo Pocket 3 if: